 Hello understatement of the century.

-But you guys know how it works, sometimes the most delicious dishes are the butt-ugliest ones.
-My Madras Lentils and Bean Dip can surely attest to that!
-Terrible on the eyes, delicious in the face!
+But you guys know how it works, sometimes the most delicious dishes are the ugliest ones.
+My Madras Lentils and black bean dip can surely attest to that.
+Terrible on the eyes; delicious in the face!
 I’ve always lumped my beloved jalapeño popper dip into that category and simply let it be.

 Now my dip is pretty.
 AND in it’s own crunchy little bite-sized bowl-o-yum.
 Perfection!
 I may or may not have scarfed over a dozen of these in a sitting.
 No regrets!

 Can’t find premade fillo cups or shells?
 No problem!
 Make your own at home with this super simple technique from Bless This Mess and The Kitchn.